richardtjornhammar/impetuous/README.md

 # Notes

 These examples were meant as illustrations of some of the codes implemented in the impetuous-gfa package.

 The impetuous visualisation codes requires [Bokeh](https://docs.bokeh.org/en/latest/index.html) and are still being migrated to work with the latest Bokeh versions.
 For an example of the dynamic `triplot` routine (you can click on the lefthand and bottom scatter points) you can view it [here](https://bl.ocks.org/richardtjornhammar/raw/463e1aa3faceb95a4f894351f16b215a/?raw=true) ( with [revision dates](https://gist.github.com/richardtjornhammar/463e1aa3faceb95a4f894351f16b215a/revisions) or download it [here](https://gist.github.com/richardtjornhammar/463e1aa3faceb95a4f894351f16b215a/) ).

+Some of the algorithms rely on the SVD implementation in Numpy.
+A switch is planned for the future.

 # Manually updated code backups for this library :